 - Dr Catherine Arthur - Lecturer in Peace and Conflict Studies

-- Dr Billy Tusker Haworth - Postgraduate Teaching Director and Lecturer in Disaster Management
+- Dr Billy Tusker Haworth - Lecturer in Disaster Management

-- Dr Roisin Read - Programme Director BSc International Disaster Management and Lecturer in Peace and Conflict Studies
+- Dr Roisin Read - Lecturer in Peace and Conflict Studies

 - Dr Birte Vogel - Lecturer in Peace and Conflict Studies

-- Dr Nat O'Grady - Postgraduate Research Director & Pathway Lead for MSc IDM and Lecturer in Human Geography and Disaster.
+- Dr Nat O'Grady - Postgraduate Research Director and Lecturer in Human Geography and Disaster

 - Dr Rubina Jasani - Programme Director iBSc Global Health and Lecturer in Humanitarianism and Conflict Response